 Finding a job is largely a numbers game: the more applications you send, the more likely you’ll land something great.
 But when it comes to keeping track of where you’ve applied and when, along with the application materials you sent… it all adds up.
 You can use organization apps like Trello or Asana to keep track of those details.
 Flag jobs you’re interested in; track and manage every application and attachment you send; set deadlines and follow-up reminders; it’s all possible, all in one place.

 Apply like a boss

-In the end, free tools don’t land jobs – people do.
+In the end, free sales tools don’t land jobs – people do.
 You’ll still have to do the legwork and shine like the diamond you are.
-But free tools are indispensable in helping you nail down the right roles and present yourself at your best, all while making the whole process a little more efficient and a little less painful.
+But free sales tools are indispensable in helping you nail down the right roles and present yourself at your best, all while making the whole process a little more efficient and a little less painful.